codeballet/expensify-app/README.md

 Visit https://firebase.google.com/docs/database/security to learn more about security rules.

 ### Firebase Authentication setting
-In order for the app to be allowed to communicate with and login to Firebase, you need to make sure that you have specified the app's domain name in the Firebase Authentication 'Authorised domains' settings section.
+In order for the app to be allowed to communicate with and login to Firebase, you need to make sure that you have specified the app's domain name in the Firebase Authentication 'Authorised domains' console section.

 ## Running the app in production mode